 In 2014-15, Meier guided her team to a sixth consecutive postseason, a fourth trip to the NCAA Tournament in the last five years, and a fifth 20-plus win season in the last six years, all program records.

 In January 2014, Meier was named a co-recipient of the 2013 USA Basketball National Coach of the Year award after leading the USA U19 team to a gold medal and perfect 9-0 record at the 2013 FIBA U19 World Championships.

-All of her hard work was rewarded after the 2010-11 season as she was named the Associated Press National Coach of the Year - sharing the award with Connecticut's Geno Auriemma and Stanford's Tara VanDerveer.
+All of her hard work was rewarded after the 2010-11 season when she was named the Associated Press National Coach of the Year - sharing the award with Connecticut’s Geno Auriemma and Stanford’s Tara VanDerveer.

-However, the Hurricanes exceeded all of the outside expectations and at one point, won 17 straight games.
+However, the Hurricanes exceeded all of the outside expectations and, at one point, won 17 straight games.
 They were a perfect 20-0 inside the BankUnited Center and finished 12-2 in ACC play - earning their first regular season conference title since joining the league in 2004.
 As a reward, Meier was named the ACC Coach of the Year and later would be selected as the WBCA/RUSSELL ATHLETIC Region 2 Coach of the Year, as voted on by her peers.

 Meier continued that success into the 2011-12 season, a year in which the Canes accomplished many firsts for the program.

 Miami defeated Maryland - the eventual ACC Tournament champ - twice during the regular season, the first when they were ranked No. 5 in the nation.
 It was the first time in program history that the Hurricanes had defeated a Top 5 team.
 Later in the year, UM ascended to its highest ranking ever, also at No. 5.